 Political causes aside, individuals have committed acts of violence on Capitol grounds through the decades.
 These incidents include an 1890 fatal shooting sparked by a feud between a reporter and a former congressman and a 1998 fatal shooting of two Capitol Police officers in 1998 by a man who claimed the U.S. was plagued by cannibalism and a fictional disease.

 On January 6, 2021, on a day when representatives met to formalize the presidential election results, hundreds of rioters supporting President Donald Trump and seeking to overthrow President-Elect Joe Biden’s electoral victory pushed through police barricades and stormed the Capitol, some smashing windows to enter its halls.
-One woman was fatally struck by police gunfire inside the Capitol during the mayhem.
-At least 138 officers—73 from the Capitol Police and 65 from the Metropolitan Police Department in Washington—were injured, the departments said.
+A protester who was shot by police, died in the chaos, and more than 100 law enforcement officers were injured, according to a March 7, 2022 report from the U.S. Government Accountability Office.